linuxonlinehelp/openwebrx-backup-old/README.md

+### Major Info ###

-Major Info: This is a Backup Copy of original Version as contribiute to Andras Retzler!
+This is a Backup Copy of original Version as contribiute to Andras Retzler!
 All "Hams" and DX Users very thankful to his development work!
 Please SUPPORT his Work by a small donation on "http://sdr.hu"
 1000 Thanks Andras!

-## Licensing  ###
+### Licensing  ###

 OpenWebRX is available under Affero GPL v3 license (<a href="https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)">summary</a>).